Fertility ultrasound scan examinations

 As for general gynaecology transvaginal scanning improved infertility screening and reduced the need for more invasive tests.
 It has been used in different ways to improve patients' management within the field of Reproductive Medicine.

-Infertility investigations would not be complete without a basic transvaginal ultrasound scan examination.
-Though each scan is a snap shot at the time of examination it gives important information regarding certain problems which could interfere with fertility chances.
-It is important to exclude such conditions as
+Infertility investigations can not be complete without a basic transvaginal ultrasound scan examination.
+Though each scan is a snap shot at the time of examination it gives important information regarding certain problems which may interfere with fertility chances.
+It is important to exclude such conditions as:

 • Fibroids location and size